FELLOW | HUTCHINS CENTER OF AFRICAN AND AFRICAN AMERICAN RESEARCH, HARVARD UNIVERSITY | 2017–2018

-She is the author of Allegories of Empire: The Figure of Woman in the Colonial Text (1993), considered a foundational book in postcolonial feminist studies, and Ghosts of Slavery: A Literary Archaeology of Black Women’s Lives (2002).
+She is the author of Allegories of Empire: The Figure of Woman in the Colonial Text (University of Minnesota Press, 1993), considered a foundational book in postcolonial feminist studies; and Ghosts of Slavery: A Literary Archaeology of Black Women’s Lives (University of Minnesota Press, 2002).

-Her research project, “Immaterial Archives: Lost Pasts, Salvaged Futures,” derives from Caribbean art and literature a philosophy of history that contends with the archival loss.
+During her time at Harvard, she pursued a research project entitled ‘Immaterial Archives: Lost Pasts, Salvaged Futures’.
+This research derived from Caribbean art and literature a philosophy of history that contends with the archival loss.
 The artists, poets, and fiction writers of this study embrace spirits, non-verbal sounds, visions, and dreamscapes as creative responses to archival gaps.
 They not only contend with the problem of addressing a history of slavery and post-slavery but also deploy ephemeral phenomena for establishing new channels of connection with the past.
 This move represents less a desire to return to the wholeness of a reconstructed past than the necessity to envisage a transformative future.